 Male Perspective By Mitch Odhiambo – Women are more detailed and view the world on a wider spectrum including colours.
 While a man will just see blue, a woman will see turquoise, baby blue, pink etc. I think this is an indication of our logic and how we process life.
 Women tend to be more emotional and often take their time to integrate their feelings with matters that surround them.
 Men on the other hand, tend to be logical and very straight forward.
 Whenever there is a problem, it is there to be solved and the default response is to deliberate on possible solutions and then lay the issue to rest.

 Not so with women, they will want to talk over it and in the process, walk themselves into solving it.
 Other times they don’t even arrive at a solution nor are they seeking it, they are just happy to have spoken it out.
 Truly to women more than men, a problem shared is a problem half solved.
 We are so distinct in our world views, take for instance, wedding planning; I have found in most cases the wedding day is such a huge thing for the bride, while to the groom, not so much.
 Very interesting to think about.
-Often the groom will do everything in his power to give the bride, the wedding of her dreams, otherwise if it were totally up to the groom’s desires, it’s funny to imagine how flat and how bland weddings would be.
+Often the groom will do everything in his power to give the bride, the wedding of her dreams, otherwise if it were totally up to the groom’s desires, it’s funny to imagine how flat and bland weddings would often end up.

 I think at the core, this is why women’s clothes are much cheaper and readily available as opposed to men’s.
 Their desires are so versatile and change so frequently, the manufactures will readily mass produce with a high turnover.
 Men’s outfits on the other hand, are rather more expensive since men do not buy clothes as frequently and therefore, prices must correspond to the lower turnover.
 We see it again in men shopping for multipurpose products, while women will have one lotion for the face, another for the elbow and knees and then another for the body.
 It really is amazing.
 Until we speak again, I am your host Mitchell Odhiambo.
 Welcome to a man’s new world.